We’re looking at how and when our Junior Sailing Group can return to safely meeting face to face.

 Yes, Juniors’ Sailing Group and Youth activities are for Littleton Club members, and registered children.
-More information about joining can be found here.

 All participants must be Littleton Club members, please see information about membership here.